 You took all the steps to get your cleaning business up and running.
 You’ve been doing the work and building your client list.
 You’ve figured out the perfect price point for your cleaning services.
 Your business has grown to the point that you can’t do all the work by yourself while also managing your company.

 You want to look at upgrading your cleaning supplies and even hiring a cleaning staff, but you’re not sure how or what to do.
 The whole process can certainly seem daunting.
 How do you know what to look for?
 How can you trust someone else to meet your expectations?
 How do you advertise for a job opening?

 This article will help eliminate some of that stress.
-You’ll find tips on how to hire employees for cleaning business, including the top qualities to look for and the steps to follow for your hiring process.
+You’ll find tips on how to hire employees for cleaning business, including the top qualities to look for and the steps to follow for your cleaning hiring process.

 Traits to Look for When Hiring Cleaning Staff

 First of all, you need to figure out what kind of employee you want.
 If you don’t know what you want before you start writing a job ad, you will be hiring the right people.
 Take into consideration what makes you good at what you do: friendliness, trustworthiness, experience, and hard work.

 Here are some of the most important traits to look for when hiring cleaning staff:

 - Friendliness.
 If they come into contact with your clients, you want to know that they are friendly and will not scare away the clients.

 - Trustworthiness.
 Clients are entrusting you with their comfort zone.
 They will have a variety of items they consider valuable.
 You will want to know that you can trust anyone you send into someone else’s place.
 Depending upon your clientele, you may even want to conduct a criminal background check.